cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-transform.md

 ## Compatibility

-This form of `CREATE TRANSFORM` is a Greenplum Database extension.
+This form of `CREATE TRANSFORM` is a Cloudberry Database extension.
 There is a `CREATE TRANSFORM` command in the SQL standard, but it is for adapting data types to client languages.
 That usage is not supported by Greenplum.

 ## See Also